Hello dear readers,

 I was greeted this morning with sleepy eyes as I made my rounds to wake everyone up.
 Unlike many of our hot Maldivian days, we have been having some cooler weather these past few nights.
 Maybe it was this cooler weather, or maybe just the gentle swaying of the ship… either way, sleep was hanging onto us as we started the day.
-Sleep couldn’t hang around very long though.
+Sleep couldn’t hang around very long, though.
 As soon as we were done cleaning up from breakfast, we grabbed our snorkel gear and headed to the water.
 We were anchored not far off a deserted island and spent the morning enjoying some solid ground, as well as an incredible reef.
-Seth ransome laps of the beach while Robbie, Zach, Cate, Carley, Ian, Emily and many others ventured into the forrest that stood at the center of the tiny island.
-After we buried Max up to his neck in sand, we enjoyed some time having an informal Leadership class-course on the beach.
+Seth ran some laps of the beach while Robbie, Zach, Cate, Carley, Ian, Emily, and many others ventured into the forest that stood at the center of the tiny island.
+After we buried Max up to his neck in sand, we enjoyed some time having an informal Leadership class course on the beach.
 My favorite moment of the morning was getting to snorkel with captain Mark over the healthiest reef I’ve ever seen.

 Lunch was devoured.

-Every day learning, creating, and growing together here on Vela!
+Everyday learning, creating, and growing together here on Vela!
 Today was no different!
-Tomorrow morning is peach pie for breakfast so I’m pretty certain that we all have something to look forward to after our night watches.
+Tomorrow morning is a peach pie for breakfast, so I’m pretty certain that we all have something to look forward to after our night watches.

 2. Sam and Trey cooking up a storm